All Episodes

 Yeah.

-I don't I don't condone beating or in any way.
+I don't condone beating or Polson anyway.

 They're man's best friend, by the way.

-If you think about horse and dog racing uh and horse racing, they use a whip to force the animal to the finish line, and then if he breaks a leg, they euphanize him.
+If you think about horse and dog racing and horse racing, they use a whip to force the animal to the finish line.

-And we also when you talk about electrocuting these dogs, we still electrocute human beings.
+And we also, when you talk about electrocuting these dogs, we still electrocute human beings.

-So I mean, I understand his rationale.
+So, I mean, I understand his rationale.

-Don't agree with it.
+Don't agree with that.

 Yeah, yeah, but I understand where he's coming from.